 DOOR3’s added advice?
 Do not forget this is your partner for planning and design as well as development, and your partner for enhancements and the roadmap to future success.
 This is one reason that offshore development projects tend to go awry - breakdown in planning and design, and breakdown in communications around development.

 What sort of testing will be done to get a quality-operating app?
 What are the plans for beta-testing, bug fixes, etc.?
 Make sure you have allocated appropriate budget for this important work and that your prospective partner reflects an understanding of the importance of, and budget requried for, QA and UAT.

-Mobile apps are a great way to see quick return on investment, grow your customer base and generate new sources of revenue.
+Mobile app development is a great way to see quick return on investment, grow your customer base and generate new sources of revenue.
 Follow these tips to help find the perfect mobile app developer for your next project.
-We hope you will choose DOOR3!
+We hope you will choose DOOR3.
+Contact us today!